morrownr/USB-WiFi/README.md

 Recent changes:

-- 2012-03-23 - changes to the above paragraphs and various changes below.
+- 2012-04-28 - minor changes above and below to reflect the latest testing.

 -----